tdwg/bdq/tg2/_review/docs/tutorial/index.md

 To formally express this test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the test and provide the information needed for an implementer to understand and implement the test.
 See the bdqffdq: ontology guide for details about the full formal structure.

 See also:
-* [Reading Test Descriptors](../guide/users/index.md#31-test-types-non-normative) in the Imlementers Guide.
+* [Reading Test Descriptors](../guide/users/index.md#31-test-types-non-normative) in the Implementer’s Guide.

 #### 4.10.1 Formal RDF Representation of the Test (non-normative)